jahidulpabelislam/portfolio-api/README.md

 # Portfolio API

+This API is to manage the CRUD of projects and its images.
+This will essentially will be used to display projects in my [Portfolio](https://jahidulpabelislam.com/), this is all joined together via a [CMS](https://github.com/jahidulpabelislam/portfolio-cms/).

+The API and CMS were created as I had realised that the projects within my site were consistent regarding what information was being shown.
+Therefore, for future proofing and making it easier to maintain, I thought to make sure it is ALWAYS consistent I can define a common project structure, so each project has the same information.
+This was done by a database through this API and CMS.

+By doing this, in the website I can define one project element/HTML structure and styling and then just do a loop through all the projects returned from the API via an AJAX request and create multiple project elements using that one defined structure.

+It was originally built within the [Portfolio](https://github.com/jahidulpabelislam/portfolio/) project/repo, and two versions were built initially built within this project.
+However, from v3, it was decided it would be good to separate the API from the portfolio to aid maintainability and readability.

 ## API

 ### Endpoints

 #### Resources

 | URI | Description | <code>GET</code> | <code>POST</code> | <code>DELETE</code> | <code>PUT</code>|
 | --- | :----: | :----: |:----:|:----:|:----:|
 | [/projects/](https://api.jahidulpabelislam.com/v3/projects/) | All Projects | &#10004; | &#10004; | &#10006; | &#10006; |